rushabh2390/fastapiusermodule/README.md

 ### Fastapi Users module
 ---
 This is module contains User CRUD operations and login api.
-You can add this users directory directly in any other project to get users
+You can add this users directory directly in any other project to get users api end points ready by just copy and past user directory and add it in routes.

 ### How to run this.
 ---